 - Where share transfers are classified as exempt of stamp duty – e.g., shares that are left to someone in a will – there is no need to notify HMRC of the transfer.
 However, Certificate 2 on the reverse of the stock transfer form must be completed and signed.

-- If the share transfer value exceeds £1,000 and is not otherwise exempt of stamp duty, the transferee (new shareholder) will have to pay stamp duty to HMRC at the rate of 0.5% of the sale value.
+- If the share transfer value exceeds £1,000 and is not otherwise exempt from stamp duty, the transferee (new shareholder) will have to pay stamp duty to HMRC at the rate of 0.5% of the sale value.
 In this circumstance, the completed and signed stock transfer form should be delivered to HMRC’s stamp duty office (in Birmingham) for stamping within 30 days of the date of the transfer.
 The form should be accompanied by the existing share certificate and a covering letter.

 Stamp duty on shares can be paid to HMRC by BACS transfer, online, or by cheque.
 If payment is made online or by BACS transfer, you should provide the payment reference and the amount and date paid.

 HMRC takes around 5 to 10 days to process and return stamped stock transfer forms and share certificates.
 When they are returned to your registered office, you should store them with your company records, issue new share certificates to the new shareholders, and update your statutory register of members accordingly,

 In some cases, there may be restrictions on the transfer of shares.
 Therefore, it is essential to check the company’s articles of association and shareholders’ agreement (if one exists) before allowing the process to begin.
 Such restrictions may include pre-emption rights, buy-back options, and obstacles that prohibit directors from authorising share transfers.